 Tagsmart is a British technology company, formally launched in April 2016.
 The company pioneered the application of DNA tags to authenticate artworks and is now the go-to provider of tagging and certification services in the fine art market.
 It was the only such business highlighted in the 2017 Deloitte Art and Finance Report.
 The most recent market data from Art Basel placed the market worth at $67bn in 2017 across 39.0m transactions (larger in value than the movie and music industries combined).
-Tagsmart already has 20,000 artworks on its platform attributed to over 700 artists, and has tagged and certificated more than 8,000 works.
+Tagsmart already has 23,000 artworks on its platform and have issued more than 11,000 tags and certificates for works by nearly 250 artists.

 Tagsmart is now in a strong position to capitalise on significant changes in the art market.
 Collectors are increasingly acquiring work online, sight unseen.
 This sector is boosted by changing demographics and also by an increasing propensity for artists and galleries to sell online.
 Philip Mould CBE, of BBC's Fake or Fortune, an advisor to the company and has said “There is now an increasing need to inject security and confidence into the art market.
 Tagsmart has innovated a means of authentication and provenance recording which I am delighted to both utilise and strategically support.”